Barry Norman: Career

 Norman began his career in journalism with the West London newspaper The Kensington News.
 He later spent a period in South Africa working for The Star in Johannesburg, then moving to Salisbury, Rhodesia (now known as Harare, Zimbabwe) where he wrote for The Rhodesia Herald.
 In Africa he developed a hostility to the effects of apartheid.

-When he returned to the UK, he became a gossip columnist for the Daily Sketch, and then show business editor of the Daily Mail until March 1971, when he was made redundant when the two papers merged.
+When he returned to the UK, Norman became a gossip columnist for the Daily Sketch, and then show-business editor of the Daily Mail until March 1971, when he was made redundant when the two papers merged.
 Subsequently, he wrote a column for The Observer and each Wednesday for The Guardian, also contributing leader columns to the newspaper.
 He was one of the collaborators with Wally Fawkes on the long-running cartoon strip Flook.
 He contributed a column to the Radio Times for many years, and wrote several novels.

-He presented BBC1's Film... programme from 1972, becoming the sole presenter the following year.
-The theme can be heard briefly on Judith Durham's "I wish i knew" 1970 from Gift of Song album.
+Norman presented BBC1's Film... programme from 1972, becoming the sole presenter the following year.
+The theme was a recording of Billy Taylor playing his 1952 composition "I Wish I Knew How It Would Feel to Be Free".
 Norman's involvement was interrupted in 1982 by a brief spell presenting Omnibus.
 After returning to the Film series in 1983, Norman became increasingly irritated by the BBC's reluctance to screen it at a regular time, and in 1998 finally accepted an offer to work for BSkyB, where he remained for three years.
 Jonathan Ross took his place as the BBC programme's presenter.

 In a 2013 article for the Radio Times, Norman listed what he considered to be the 49 best British films of all time.
-The list included The Cruel Sea (1953), Chariots of Fire (1981) and Skyfall (2012).
-Norman explained: "In most cases the criteria I used was whether these films were going to last; whether new generations of cinema goers would want to watch them in 20 years time [...]
+The list included The Cruel Sea (1953), Chariots of Fire (1981), and Skyfall (2012).
+Norman explained: "In most cases the criteria I used was whether these films were going to last; whether new generations of cinema-goers would want to watch them in 20 years' time [...]
 Most are quite old films, but they all appeal to this generation of film-goers as much as they did when they were first made."